NavigationContentFooter

 Conclusion, going further

-In this introductory tutorial, we have demonstrated the usage of the NATS server for Messaging and Queuing, along with other services from the Scaleway ecosystem, to facilitate the transfer of large messages surpassing the typical size constraints.
+In this introductory tutorial, we have demonstrated the usage of the Scaleway NATS server, along with other services from the Scaleway ecosystem, to facilitate the transfer of large messages surpassing the typical size constraints.
 There are possibilities to expand upon this tutorial for various use cases, such as:

 • Extending the conversion capabilities to handle different document types like docx.